41 Black Friday Marketing Ideas For 2025 (eCommerce)

 Black Friday is often a weeklong holiday shopping extravaganza full of discounts and heavy traffic immediately following the Thanksgiving holiday.

-It has become a favorite time for shoppers to get good deals and for retailers to land great sales.
+It has become the favorite time for shoppers to get good deals and for retailers to land great sales.

 Let’s take a look at some facts: